yashevde/BI_Project/README.md

 - [x] make master df.
 Split 80-20 into train and test.
 - [-] Parse out info from texts -- expand.
 - [] build and compare models, draw inferences
+- [] start to tell the story of the data
 - [] optimize BI_df.py
 - [~] degree assortativity for network